 Yeah, there are a lot of two-bit peddlers selling half-baked products out there.
 And yes, a few of them make some money.

-They don’t understand how their knowledge can actually change the world.
+But they aren’t the ones on top.
+They don’t understand (or don’t care) that their knowledge can actually change the world.

 Here are a few mindset shifts we have learned that helped us succeed.